domkris/AuthDemo/README.md

 ASP.NET Core Identity is not related to [Duende IdentityServer](https://duendesoftware.com/products/identityserver) or [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) *(formerly Azure Active Directory)*.<br>
 These  are frameworks that act as an authentication and authorization server and provide centralized authentication and single sign-on (SSO) capabilities across multiple applications and services.

-Possible implementation for demonstration of separate Authentication and Authorization OIDC Server:
+Possible implementation for demonstration of a separate Authentication and Authorization OIDC Server:
 - Authentication and Authorization is integrated into AuthDemo as part of *Security project/ class library*.<br>
 We could  customize and exclude Security project from AuthDemo and move it to *separate  Web API application* that will act as a centralized auth server for AuthDemo and any other app.
 AuthDemo would communicate with that IdentityServer to authorize and authenticate user.
-That new IdentityServer could use ASP.NET Core Identity to manager users, tokens, roles etc..
+That new IdentityServer could use ASP.NET Core Identity to manage users, tokens, roles etc.

 <br><br>